Spatial Voting with Incomplete Voter Information: Computing Possible Winners

-Let $V_c$ be the set of voters that necessarily approve $c$ (and the voters of $V \setminus V_c$ never approve~$c$).
-Note that $s(\A, c) = |V_c|$ in every approval completion $\A$ of $\P$.
-In the reduction, each voter is a job, and the number of machines is $|V_c|$.
-Let $v_j \in V$ with $P_j = (c_\ell, \dots, c_u)$.
-Define a job $J_j$ with arrival time $\ell$ and the deadline is $u+1$.
-The processing time of every job is $k$.
-We show that $c$ is a possible winner in $\P$ w.r.t. $k$-approval if and only if there exists a feasible schedule of all the jobs.
+Next, we show a reduction from deciding whether $c$ is a possible winner in $\P'$ to multi-machine scheduling (from \Cref{def:scheduling}) where all jobs have the same processing time $k$.
+Deciding whether a feasible schedule exists in this setting is solvable in polynomial time~\citep{vakhania2012}.
+In the reduction, the number of machines is $|V_c|$.
+For each voter $v_j \in V$ with $P'_j = (c_\ell, \dots, c_u)$, define a job $J_j$ with arrival time $\ell$, deadline $u+1$, and processing time $k$.
+We show that $c$ is a possible winner in $\P'$ w.r.t. $k$-approval if and only if there exists a feasible schedule of all the jobs.

-Assume that there exists an approval completion $\A = (A_1, \dots, A_n)$ of $\P$ where $c$ is a winner.
+Assume that there exists an approval completion $\A = (A_1, \dots, A_n)$ of $\P'$ where $c$ is a winner.
 Note that $s(\A, c) = |V_c|$ and $s(\A, c') \leq |V_c|$ for every other candidate $c' \in C$.
 We define a schedule as follows.
 For a voter $v_j$, let $A_j = \set{c_{i_j}, c_{i_j + 1} \dots, c_{i_j + k -1}}$ be the sequence of $k$ consecutive candidates that $v_j$ approves in $\A$.
 We schedule the job $J_j$ from time $i_j$ to time $i_j + k$.
 We show that this schedule is feasible for $|V_c|$ machines.
 By the definition of a completion, no job is started before its arrival and each job is completed by its deadline.
 Observe that for every $i \in [m]$ and $j \in [n]$, job $J_j$ is scheduled to run at time $[i, i+1]$ if and only if $v_j$ approves $c_i$ in $\A$.
 Since $s(\A, c') \leq |V_c|$ for every candidate $c' \in C$, we can deduce that any time at most $|V_c|$ jobs are scheduled, hence the schedule is feasible.